Office of the Dean

 Globally, Bauer students are proving that they are among the best.
 Our MBA students participate each year in the Google Online Marketing Challenge, with nine teams competing in the last five years, often bringing home top honors, including recognition as Global Champions in 2011, an Americas Region win in 2013, and one second place and two third place Global Nonprofit category wins.
 In 2015, our students made history in the competition as one of only two schools in the world to have two team winners by placing second and third in the competition’s AdWords Social Impact Awards.

-Teams from Bauer’s Wolff Center for Entrepreneurship compete each spring in business plan competitions, detailing their strategies for commercializing technology developed by university researchers —in 2014, our students had a landmark competition season, with one team earning the “triple crown” at a Department of Energy competition and all teams bringing home a combined $274,000 in prize money.
+Teams from Bauer’s Wolff Center for Entrepreneurship compete each spring in business plan competitions, detailing their strategies for commercializing technology developed by university researchers — in 2014, our students had a landmark competition season, with one team earning the “triple crown” at a Department of Energy competition and all teams bringing home a combined $274,000 in prize money.
+In 2018, an undergraduate student team from the Wolff Center won second place at the MIT Clean Energy Prize business plan competition.
 Over the last 11 years, WCE students have won 19 awards in national business plan competitions, with more 1st, 2nd or 3rd place awards than any other undergraduate program in the United States and Canada.

 Our students engage with the college and the community through their involvement in special programs and nearly three dozen Bauer student organizations, both graduate and undergraduate.
 In fact, on average, about 1,700 Bauer students participate in student organizations each year.
 These groups prepare our students for their careers through professional development activities and networking events with leading corporations, and they also show them the importance of giving back — Bauer student volunteers lend their time and services to about 50 Houston non-profits a year.